Entries Tagged 'Writing Across the Curriculum' ↓

 6. Vital statistics

 Newspapers often include information that tells more about the people of the day.
-Your kids might want to include vital statistics such as:
+As they create their own historical newspaper, your kids might want to include vital statistics such as:

 - Casualty lists during war times